 That’s all well and good, but what does it mean I have to do?

 Woodside allows you to be involved as much or as little as you wish.
-When you do participate in a class, you will be working the teacher and two other adults–either two other parents or one parent and a classroom aide.
-The latter is much more often the case.
+When you do participate in a class, you will be working the teacher and teaching assistant.

 There are 3 levels of participation: